jonx/jonx.github.io/algolia/README.md

 ## Features Implemented

 - **Geolocation-Based Search**: Prioritizes restaurants based on the user's proximity, enhancing the relevance of search results.
 - **Advanced Filtering**: Allows users to filter restaurants by type of cuisine, leveraging Algolia's faceting capabilities.
+Both "AND" facets e.g. "Food Type", "City", etc. and "OR" facets e.g. "Open" are implemented.
+By default only open restaurants are listed.
+Restaurants in "Unknown" state do not exist anymore but have been kept for reference (you might have liked a restaurant that is closed and want it to influence your search results).
 - **As-You-Type Search**: Implements Algolia's JS Helper to deliver real-time search results as the user types their query.
 - **Custom UI Enhancements**: Adopts a UI closely aligned with the provided mock-ups but optimized for usability and aesthetics.

 ## Additional Features Implemented

+- **Suggestions**: Autocomplete suggestions improve search efficiency using query suggestions.
+Note that the implementation is storing a user id and those suggestions are specific to a user, so you might not get suggestions right away during testing, but the feature is implemented.
-- **Suggestions**: Autocomplete suggestions improve search efficiency.
+- **Highlight Result**: Autocomplete suggestions improve search efficiency.
-- **Liked Restaurants**: Users can like restaurants, and these preferences are tracked for potential personalization.
+- **Liked Restaurants**: Users can like restaurants (likes are not visually persisted), and these preferences are tracked using events for potential personalization.

 ## Server-Side Features

 - **Synonyms**: Synonym handling ensures that searches are flexible and understand similar culinary terms.
 - **Events**: Tracks user interactions for analytics purposes.

+## Notes

+- This code is just an example and is obviously not ready for production.
+- JQuery was used in order to make the JS less verbose comparing to using Vanilla JS.
+- This code has not been optimized for mobile viewing and is also not responsive.

 ## Conclusion